 Energy bars are made of granola, almonds, cashews, apricot, figs, berries, walnuts, apple, cinnamon, pomegranate, quinoa, oats, wheat, barley, and just about any cereal, nut and fruit to make them tasty.

 Energy bars are convenient, light weight, easy to store and can be home made or bought prepacked from grocery stores.
 Prepacked energy bars last longer than their home made counterparts, but even the home made bars last for as long as two weeks.
 As long as you store them in cool, dry and airtight wraps or containers, your bars are likely to go all the way of your hiking.
+See our list of the top energy bars to keep you nourished on the go.

 Nut butters are protein rich, convenient, and of course tasty.
 They make excellent spreads for bagels, bread, biscuits and tortillas.
 Peanut butter is the number one nut spread and it’s rich, creamy and filling.
 Other nut spreads include: almond butter, sunflower seed butter and cashew nut butter.